 In this video I have chosen pilates exercises that my clients find help them particularly focus on the pelvic floor.
 I give you lots of extra cues to keep you thinking about the muscles even while you think about your breathing, your abdominals and which way to move your arms and legs!
 Pilates done well is a real ‘brain exercise’ too!

 Below you can view a (silent!) trailer, then CLICK HERE to view the full video at pactster.com.
-Use my code AmandaPostnatal to view any Pactster video for free for a month.
+Use my code AmandaPostnatal to view any Pactster video for free for a month (the usual free trial is only 14 days).

 SPECIALIST PELVIC FLOOR PHYSIOTHERAPY